benjaminjellis/APPLE/README.md

 APPLE is also under continuous development, currently the following 3 areas are being developed:
 - Hyperparamter Opttimisation of models
 - Automation of data mining
-- Implementation of backtesting regime for contents monitoring of model performance
+- Implementation of backtesting regime for continuous monitoring of model performance

 Phase 1 is due to end with the 19/20 Premier League season and at this point APPLE will be upgraded ahead of the 20/21 season